Nisha1803/Methodology_Endosomal_Escape/README.md

 This step extracts pixel-level information from the intersected regions of the images saved in Step 3.
 The pixel data is essential for further computational modeling and analysis.

 Step 5: SSA Simulation (SSA_simulation.py)
 Simulations are performed using a Stochastic Simulation Algorithm (SSA) model.
 This step models the biological processes and interactions captured in the microscopy images.

-Step 6: Sensitivity Analysis
-The final step involves performing sensitivity analysis using Sobol and FAST (Fourier Amplitude Sensitivity Test) methods.
+Sensitivity analysis using Sobol and FAST (Fourier Amplitude Sensitivity Test) methods.
 These techniques help identify key parameters and assess their impact on the simulation outputs.

 # How to Use
 1) Preprocess images using background_edit.py to edit the backgrounds.